 Udemy January Sale Enrollments vs. Black Friday Enrollments

-As the chart below shows, while Black Friday saw the highest single day of enrollments, overall the January Sale (10 days) saw a larger enrollment than Black Friday.
-The January Sale resulted in 2.63 million enrollments while Black Friday saw 470,000 enrollments.
-Even on a weekly comparison basis, the week of the January sale still produced more enrollments than Cyber week.
+As the chart below shows, while the Black Friday Sale we saw the highest single day of enrollments, overall the January Sale (10 days) saw a larger enrollment than Black Friday Sale.
+The January Sale resulted in 2.63 million enrollments while Black Friday Sale saw 470,000 enrollments.
+Even on a weekly comparison basis, the week of the January sale still produced more enrollments than the Cyber Week Sale.

 Top Selling Categories for Udemy’s January Sale

-So then, what courses were the millions of January sale shoppers buying?
+So then, what courses were the on millions of January sale shoppers buying?

 Here’s a summary table of some course categories that saw huge increases in enrollments over the average weekly enrollments.

 |Course Category||Average weekly enrollment||January Sale week enrollment||% increase over average weekly enrollment|

 It’s interesting to note that during Cyber Week Sale 2019, Finance was one of the least enrolled categories.
 Perhaps, after all, that end-of-year shopping Sale and spending folks are wanting to learn to better manage their budget and finances!
 More likely it’s probably time to prepare for spring interview season on Wall Street – courses in financial analysis saw most of the growth.

 Languages were another surprise category in Sales.
 This category also did not see a huge increase over Cyber week Sale but enrollment in language courses quadrupled over the average in January.
 One course contributing to the spike in enrollments in the language category was this Express IELTS Preparation Formula course.